cwi-swat/rebel2/readme.md

 Our `MoneyTransfer` specification is very basic.
 It only describes the necessary interaction needed when transferring money between accounts but it does show how communication occurs within Rebel<sup>2</sup>.

 In the initial `create` event the `from` and `to` accounts are set.
 They are passed in as parameters of the event.
 Their references are then stored in the `from` and `to` fields of the `MoneyTransfer` state machine.
-The `book` event describes what happens when the transferral actual occurs.
+The `book` event describes what happens when the transfer actual occurs.
 To transfer money we need to `withdraw` it from our `from` account and `deposit` it on our `to` account.

 The syntax for this event synchronization is very similar to method calling in Object Oriented languages.
 You can just 'call' the event you want to raise on the other machine.
 The semantics are however a bit different.
 In the semantics of Rebel<sup>2</sup> all synchronized events happen as _one atomic step_.
 This means that either all raised events succeed or they all fail and none of the machines perform a transition.
 In our example this means that it is impossible to end up in a situation that the money is withdrawn from our account but it isn't deposited.
 The language simply does not allow this to happen.